xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

-Under ``vagrant/precise64`` we provide an easy way to materialize an 64-bit Ubuntu-based virtual machine (release 12.04 LTS, aka precise) with all software dependencies required for a fresh build of Skylark.
+Under ``vagrant/precise64`` we provide an easy way to materialize an 64-bit Ubuntu-based virtual machine (release 12.04 LTS, aka precise) with all software dependencies required for a fresh build of libSkylark.

 The ``Vagrantfile`` is the input to `Vagrant <http://www.vagrantup.com/>`_, a program that facilitates the management of virtual machines.
-Using `VirtualBox <https://www.virtualbox.org/>`_ as the backend virtualization software (provider) we can launch a libSkylark environment indpendent of the host operating system (*Windows*, *Mac OS X* and *Linux* host platform require *exactly* the same commands).
+Using `VirtualBox <https://www.virtualbox.org/>`_ as the backend virtualization software (provider) we can launch a libSkylark environment independent of the host operating system (*Windows*, *Mac OS X* and *Linux* host platform require *exactly* the same commands).